Close

 How do I put parental controls on my child’s iPhone?

-There are plenty of internal parental control settings on iPhone.
+There are plenty of internal parental control settings on the iPhone.
 The first step is to set up Family Sharing and create an Apple ID for your child.
-From here, you can allow access to certain websites, block specific contacts, and set screen limits.
+From here, you can allow access to only approved websites, block specific contacts, and set limits on screen time.

 Can I control my child’s iPhone from my iPhone?